gatehill/imposter-cli/docs/install.md

 ## macOS

-Only Intel x86_64 is supported on macOS.
+Only Intel x86_64 and ARM64 are supported on macOS.

 ```shell
 # see https://github.com/gatehill/imposter-cli/releases